compose-x/ecs_composex/ecs_composex/ecs/README.rst

 Features that ECS ComposeX takes care of for you, if you needed to:

-* Create AWS LoadBalancers, NLB or ALB that route traffic to your applications
 * Register services into Service Discovery using AWS Cloud Map
 * Adds X-Ray side car when you need distributed tracing
 * Calculates the compute requirements based on the docker-compose v3 declaration